 What is Verbal Violence

-While verbal abuse doesn't leave visible physical injuries, it can cause significant emotional and mental harm.
+While verbal violence doesn't leave visible physical injuries, it can cause significant emotional and mental harm.
 Consequences may include low self-esteem, insecurity, depression, anxiety, and social isolation.

 It's noteworthy that, regardless of culture, religion, or upbringing, we all understand that an MMA fighter wouldn't assault an elderly man due to the obvious disparity in strength.
 Yet, in verbal interactions, we often disregard such differences, allowing a skilled speaker to overwhelm someone with lesser verbal abilities.
 This is quite peculiar.